 My beer and seafood pie arrived and I took several minutes to eat.
 I was hungrier than I had realized.
 That taken care of, I pulled out my comp again.

-I composed a message describing my latest encounter and sent it to the crew.
+OK, something had set Saahna off.
+And I didn’t know what it was, or why, but I didn’t want to alienate her further.
+So I composed a message describing my latest encounter and pinged the crew with it.
 If they were unhappy with me doing things without them then they couldn’t complain if I kept them informed about what was going on.
 Then, for what could only be described as irritation, I sent a second copy of the message to Dr. Korvusar.

 I didn’t expect to hear back from anyone.
 Not directly, anyway.
-Varan texted back that he didn’t think it was a good idea but that was the only response.
-I was about to leave to head back to my room when my comm pinged with an incoming text.
+Varan pinged back that he didn’t think it was a good idea, but none of the rest of the crew responded.
+I had been hoping to hear something from Saahna, but wasn’t really surprised.
+I was about to head back to my room when my comm buzzed.
+I answered.

 “Can you send me a copy of that voucher?”
-It was Dr. Kovursar’s voice.
+It was Dr. Korvusar’s voice.

 I hesitated.
 “Sure… I guess?”
-I said.
+I paused.
 “I don’t know why I sent that to you; I just thought you might possibly be interested.”

 “I’m on your ship for the foreseeable future,” she said, sounding annoyed.
 “Of course I’d be interested.”

 I hesitated, wondering if my impulsive decision had been correct.
 “I needed everyone’s input on this.
 You aren’t crew, but you’re with us for a while so I figured you’d want to be involved.”